gvwilson/sensibleadventures/nardica/nardica.md

 "Sure," Iffy said,
 feeling a knot in her chest to match the one in her stomach.
-She stood up and hugged her aunt from behind.
+She stood up and hugged Aunt Naggie from behind.
 "You know I won't leave you, don't you?"

 Her aunt's shoulders slumped slightly.